Where are you located?

 What is a broker/dealer?
 Are you a broker/dealer?

 We are not a broker or a dealer.
-In MA does not have any regulations or licenses for this type of activity.
 A dog broker is a person or business that buys an resells dogs from breeders (for a fee) to pet stores, online retailers, or directly to consumers.
 We have our own parents and we take care of the puppies in all steps.
-We also have partner breeders that share our same values and follow all states laws and regulations accordingly with each state and city.
-That is why you will see more breeds available at same time.
+We are breeders and we follow all states laws and regulations accordingly with each state and city.
 Then there is no middleman and we are responsible for all puppies posted in our page.
 Any customer getting a puppy from us, you will be able to see how they are bond with us at delivery experience.
 This is a major proof that we are the ones taking great care of each puppy.

 Are you a pet store?